 - Availability, transparency and openness to the knowledge transfer to be conducted;

-- Week of April 3, 2023: analysis and selection of projects;
+- Week of March 11: analysis and selection of selected projects

 Knowledge transfer plan

-The knowledge transfer plan will cover the three phases of the program: preparation and startup, training and validation workshops, and the transfer itself.
-The number of weeks dedicated to each phase and the main tasks indicated may be subject to change depending on the specifics of each project.
-A preliminary plan will be requested from the PhD student / instructor when they submit their application and a detailed plan must be submitted at the end of the preparation and startup phase.
+The knowledge transfer plan will cover the 3 components of the program, i.e. preparation and kick-off, training and validation workshops, and transfer.
+The number of weeks devoted to each stage, as well as the main tasks indicated, may be subject to change depending on the specifics of each project.
+Following the first stage, a training and transfer plan will be requested.

 Given that “Scientist in Residence” is a program for transfer of applied knowledge to an R&D project in artificial intelligence specific to each selected startup, the preparation and startup phase is crucial to achieving smooth progress and the satisfaction of all parties.